 The first time you connect to a network, you might be asked if you want to find PCs, devices and content on the network, and automatically connect to devices like printers and TVs.

 Turning on this setting prepares your PC for sharing files and devices on a network.
 It also automatically sets the appropriate firewall and security settings for the type of network that you connected to.
-You can turn this off anytime.
+You can turn this off at any time.

-Tap or click Network, tap or click Connections, and then tap or click your network connection.
+Tap or click Network, tap or click Connections, then tap or click your network connection.

 Turn on Find devices and content.

 Turn this on for home or small office networks, or when you know and trust the people and devices on the network.
 This setting allows your PC to connect to devices on the network, such as printers.

 Turn this off for networks in public places (such as cafés or airports), or when you don't know or trust the people and devices on the network.

 This setting isn't available for domain networks (for example, if you bring home a work laptop).

 Turning this on changes your firewall settings to allow some communication, which can be a security risk.
 If you know you won’t need to share files or printers, the safest choice is to turn this off.